iambrainstorming/iambrainstorming.github.io/src/chapters/economics/are-tariffs-good.md

-# Do not reduce the tariff without ensuring technology transfer
+# India's Economic Suicide: Low Tariffs for Foreigners, High Taxes for Domestic Entrepreneurs

-Low tariff is all good, but it's unfair with intellectual property rights.
-Developing countries needs a level playing that works for them.
+Low tariffs are all good, but they become unfair with foreigners intellectual property rights enforcement and high domestic taxes on Indian entrepreneurs.
+Developing countries need a level playing field that works for them.

 ## The costs and consequences of tariffs, and protectionism